charles-p-howe/goquery/readme.md

 # goquery is a small library to simplify commodity database oprations.

-## Warning: This library is in an experiemental phase
+## Warning: This library is in an experimental phase

 ---
 Connecting to a RDBMS: